 Sarah nodded.
 Knight Rachel gently held Sarah's small, thin, blue and white-striped head-tails.
 Sarah squirmed just a couple of times as the healer's fingers passed over the two darkest bruises.

 "Do you feel better, Sarah?"
 Knight Rachel asked.

 Sarah nodded happily.

 "What do you say, Sarah?"
-Ahsoka asked her young daughter.
+Ahsoka asked.

 Sarah looked up at the healer.
 "Thank you, Knight Rachel," she stated softly and gratefully.